LitschiW/timetracker/README.md

 - Click the "Start/Stop" button to begin/end work time tracking
 - Use the "Pause" button to track break time
-- "Reset" button clears the current session
+- "Reset" button stops the current session
 - The application automatically saves state on pause or reset
 - Weekly statistics are automatically tracked and displayed